Register now to express your interest in the Circle of Support Pilot Program

 How often can I contact my Peer Mentor?

-You and your Peer Mentor will also discuss specific contact arrangements and these will be included in your Circle of Support Plan.
+You and your Peer Mentor will also discuss your specific contact arrangements, and this will be included in your Circle of Support Plan.

-If you and the Peer Mentor decide to continue with the program and phone calls are the arranged method of contact you can call the Peer Mentor at agreed nominated times.
+If you and your Peer Mentor decide to continue with Circle of Support and phone calls are the arranged method of contact, you can call the Peer Mentor at the agreed nominated times.